davaya/openc2-jadn/jadn-v2.0.md

 Two Bags are equal if they contain the same elements each with the same count.
 A Sequence, Set, OrderedSet or Bag value can be combined into a destination Bag by iterating over each element in the source collection and incrementing the count of that element in the destination.
-Because Map keys must be unique, a collection of key:value pairs that supports duplicate keys may be modeled as a Bag of pairs (if value affects key comparison) or a Map of Arrays of values.

 **Compound Types:**